 Anyone who has ever potty trained a human baby knows this is quite the process and takes some work (and time!).
 So, don’t expect any instant results when starting to potty train your puppy.

 Potty training a puppy takes time and work, but also patience and understanding.
 Remember that our pets are creatures of habit and it’s all about setting new habits.
 “Getting them outside on a routine basis is important.
-I often encourage owners to get their pets outside at least hourly!” said Dr. Andrea Johnston, co-owner of Gehrman Animal Hospital.
+I often encourage owners to get their pets outside at least hourly!” says Dr. Andrea Johnston, co-owner of Gehrman Animal Hospital.

 You may be saying right now, “But I’m already so busy!” — and maybe you are.
 But if you feel like you are too busy for your puppy, then you shouldn’t be having a puppy in the first place, right?
 Puppies require a lot of attention and TLC, especially when they are new.
 That doesn't mean help isn't available: There are so many wonderful resources that can come to your house to get your pet outside for a walk, so you are not missing work.
 You need to consider the extra expense if you won't be home during the day.

-Keeping on top of your new puppy’s comings and goings is important because you don’t want to give them too much freedom in the house to roam as that’s when they tend to find their favorite place to go to the bathroom.
-“It is also important to always provide positive reinforcement anytime they successfully potty outside!” said Dr. Johnston, as they will be more likely to continue doing the right thing if they know it prompts a positive reaction.
+Keeping on top of your new puppy's comings and goings is important because you don’t want to give them too much freedom in the house to roam as that’s when they tend to find their favorite place to go to the bathroom.
+“It is also important to always provide positive reinforcement anytime they successfully potty outside!” says Dr. Johnston, as they will be more likely to continue doing the right thing if they know it prompts a positive reaction.

 Then it’s all about incentives, positive reinforcement, and setting new habits and rituals.
 There are a few ways to do this: